mohamed-ali03/Elva-SIC/README.md

   - `time` – for delays
   - `MQTT Publisher` – for IoT messaging
   - `Adafruit IO` – cloud dashboard integration
+  - `Flask` – for serving camera stream
+  - `opencv-python` – for image encoding
+  - `picamera2` – to capture frames from Pi Camera

 ---

 ## Code Structure

 ### Import Section
-- Imports all modules for sensors, motors, MQTT, and dashboard.
+Imports all modules for sensors, motors, MQTT, dashboard, and camera.

 ### Global Variables
 - **Pin configuration:** GPIO pins for sensors and motors.